matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Proposal

-Instead of searching a message's `body` for the user's display name or the localpart of their Matrix ID, it is proposed to use a field specific to mentions,[^4] and augment the push rules to search for the current user's Matrix ID.
+Instead of searching a message's `body` for the user's display name or the localpart of their Matrix ID, it is proposed to use a property specific to mentions,[^4] and augment the push rules to search for the current user's Matrix ID.

-### New event field
+### New event property

-A new `m.mentions` field is added to the event content; it is an object with two optional fields:
+A new `m.mentions` property is added to the event content; it is an object with two optional properties:

 * `user_ids`: an array of strings consisting of Matrix IDs to mention.
 * `room`: a boolean, true indicates an "@room" mention.
-Any other value or the field missing is interpreted as not an "@room" mention.
+Any other value or the property missing is interpreted as not an "@room" mention.

-It is valid to include both the `user_ids` and `room` fields.
+It is valid to include both the `user_ids` and `room` properties.

-It is recommended that homeservers reject locally created events with an invalid `m.mentions` field with an error with a status code of `400` and an errcode of `M_INVALID_PARAM`.
+It is recommended that homeservers reject locally created events with an invalid `m.mentions` property with an error with a status code of `400` and an errcode of `M_INVALID_PARAM`.

 Clients should add a Matrix ID to the `user_ids` array whenever composing a message which